ewerlinich/transparent-blue-accent-ulauncher-theme/README.md

 Transparent with light blue accent theme for Ulauncher

 A theme for Ulauncher using the dark colors, transparent blur background, and blue accent color from [LifeOfCoding](https://github.com/lifeofcoding), based on the default Adwaita theme.
+Color modifications have been made by ewerlinich.

 ![Screenshot](./screenshot.png?raw=true)